 - Lower abdominal discomfort

-Images may be taken of your scrotum.
+Images may be also taken of your scrotum.
+This can help confirm the diagnosis and look for any other abnormalities.
 This can be done with ultrasound .

 The following steps can help decrease your risk: